 QISC Membership: QISC membership includes leadership staff and non-leadership staff from the Healthcare Integration, Service Delivery, Operations, and the Compliance/Information Systems/Administration departments, and a representative from the Consumer Advisory Panel.
-The Continuous Quality Improvement Coordinator acts as the QISC chair.
+The Director of Network, Quality, and Compliance acts as the QISC chair.
 Any member of the organizational team may serve as an ad hoc member.

-Role of QISC Chair: The CQI Coordinator accepts general responsibility for ensuring the committee achieves desired outcomes.
+Role of QISC Chair: The NQC Director accepts general responsibility for ensuring the committee achieves desired outcomes.
 The committee chair is the liaison between the committee and team-based QI initiatives.
 Responsibilities include: